2stacks/2stacks.github.io/_posts/2019-08-05-bare-metal-to-kubernetes-part-1.md

 Next, click the button under **Actions** to the right of the disk you want to configure and select **Add partition**.
 ![alt text](/assets/images/20190805/configure_disk_1.png "Configure Disks")

 Configure the **Size**, **Filesystem** type and **Mount point** you to want provision.
 For lab purposes I'm going to use the simplest possible configuration of a single ext4 partition mounted at the root of the filesystem.
 ![alt text](/assets/images/20190805/configure_disk_2.png "Configure Disks") Click the **Add partition** button after filling in these settings.

+>Do not configure any partitions or filesystems on the remaining disk (sdb).
+The Openstack deployment will fail if it
+>can not detect an unused disk.

 ### Deployment
 To deploy the host click the **Take action** button in the top right corner and select **Deploy** from the drop down list.